New-England-Weather-Balloon-Society/Tiny4FSK/README.md

 # Step by Step Setup Guide
 ## Setting up the PCB

+For pre-flight configuration, the USB board does not need to be broken off, and code can be uploaded normally by just plugging in the USB as it arrives.
+However, the breakout may be removed to save space during flights!

 1. **Carefully** snap off the USB breakout board from the board.
 2. Solder on the female 1x4 header row onto the underside of the USB breakout.
 Solder on the 1x4 male header row to the corresponding adjecent pins (labeled VSS, GND, D-, and D+).